gewarren/docs/docs/framework/wcf/specifying-an-endpoint-address.md

 There are two ways to specify endpoint addresses for a service in WCF.
 You can specify an absolute address for each endpoint associated with the service or you can provide a base address for the <xref:System.ServiceModel.ServiceHost> of a service and then specify an address for each endpoint associated with this service that is defined relative to this base address.
 You can use each of these procedures to specify the endpoint addresses for a service in either configuration or code.
 If you do not specify a relative address, the service uses the base address.
 You can also have multiple base addresses for a service, but each service is allowed only one base address for each transport.
 If you have multiple endpoints, each of which is configured with a different binding, their addresses must be unique.
 Endpoints that use the same binding but different contracts can use the same address.

 When hosting with IIS, you do not manage the <xref:System.ServiceModel.ServiceHost> instance yourself.
 The base address is always the address specified in the .svc file for the service when hosting in IIS.
 So you must use relative endpoint addresses for IIS-hosted service endpoints.
-Supplying a fully-qualified endpoint address can lead to errors in the deployment of the service.
+Supplying a fully qualified endpoint address can lead to errors in the deployment of the service.
 For more information, see [Deploying an Internet Information Services-Hosted WCF Service](./feature-details/deploying-an-internet-information-services-hosted-wcf-service.md).

 ## Defining Endpoint Addresses in Configuration